covertnine/c9-starter/readme.txt

 == Changelog ==

+= 2.5.0 =
+Adjustments to some block patterns.

 = 2.4.9 =
-Updates to some block patterns and alignwide bug fix.
+Updates to some block patterns and alignwide bug fix in backend.
+Fixing some block validation issues.
+Better block preview support.

 = 2.4.8 =
 Fixes to button block on mobile.